 Will my previous university credits transfer ?

 Transfer credit is determined on a course-by-course basis depending on the program of study.
 All transcripts from non-US institutions must first be professionally evaluated.
 View the suggested list of evaluation services.
-Durham Tech does not accept course credit for English courses taken at educational institutions outside the United States.
+Durham Tech does not accept course credit for English language or literature courses taken at educational institutions outside the United States.

 Can I take the placement tests somewhere else?